Russian conquest of Central Asia: 1868 campaign

-Siege of Samarkand & Battle of Zerabulak
+Siege of Samarkand and Battle of Zerabulak

-Russian troops taking Samarkand, June 8 1868, 1888, by Nikolay Karazin.
+Russian troops taking Samarkand, June 8, 1868, 1888, by Nikolay Karazin.
 This painting depicts the main Russian army lifting the siege of Samarkand.

-In July 1867 a new Province of Turkestan was created and placed under General von Kaufmann with its headquarters at Tashkent.
+In July 1867, a new Province of Turkestan was created and placed under General von Kaufmann with its headquarters at Tashkent.
 The Bukharan Emir did not fully control his subjects, there were random raids and rebellions, so Kaufmann decided to hasten matters by attacking Samarkand.
 After he defeated a Bukharan army on the heights of Chupan-Ata near Samarkand, the Emir retreated and the city surrendered without resisting (May 1868).
 Kaufmann left a garrison in Samarkand as he left to defeat the Emir in an open battle.

-On June 2, the same day the Battle of Zerabulak took place, the garrison in Samarkand was besieged by a large army of different tribes.
+On 2 June, the same day the Battle of Zerabulak took place, the garrison in Samarkand was besieged by a large army of different tribes.
 The besieging army attempted to take back Samarkand.
 Over the course of six days, the small Russian garrison defended in the city's citadel.
 In some instances, the garrison was close to being overrun.
 Despite suffering heavy casualties and running low on water, the garrison successfully held out until the main Russian army returned to lift the siege.
 The siege helped the Russian Empire to secure Samarkand.
 Not only was Samarkand a historically and a religiously important city in the region, but the city also controlled the region's water resources.
 The loss of Samarkand forced the Emir to sue for peace.

 Battle of Zerabulak, a painting by Nikolay Karazin.
 In this battle, the Emir was decisively defeated.

-On June 2, 1868, in a decisive battle on the Zerabulak heights, the Russians defeated the main forces of the Emir, losing less than 100 people, while the Bukhara army lost from 3.5 to 10,000.
+On 2 June 1868, in a decisive battle on the Zerabulak heights, the Russians defeated the main forces of the Emir, losing less than 100 people, while the Bukhara army lost from 3,500 to 10,000.
 Having lost Samarkand and his army, Emir Muzaffar sued for peace.
-On 5 July 1868 a peace treaty was signed.
+On 5 July 1868, a peace treaty was signed.
 The Emirate of Bukhara lost Samarkand and remained a semi-independent vassal until the Russian revolution.
 The Khanate of Kokand had lost its western territory, was confined to the Ferghana valley and surrounding mountains and remained independent until 1876.
-According to the Bregel's Atlas, if nowhere else, in 1870 the now-vassal Emirate of Bukhara expanded east and annexed that part of Bactria enclosed by the Turkestan Range, the Pamir plateau and the Afghan border.
+According to the Bregel's Atlas, if nowhere else, in 1870 the now-vassal Emirate of Bukhara expanded east and annexed that part of Bactria enclosed by the Turkestan Range, the Pamir Plateau, and the Afghan border.